oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/_index.md

 For this exercise, you’ll need a Kubernetes cluster.
 If you need help setting one up, see these instructions for setting up an [Oracle Cloud Infrastructure
 Container Engine for Kubernetes (OKE) cluster](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm).

-The Quick Start Guide is divided into the following sections:
+The Quick Start guide is divided into the following sections:

 - [Prerequisites]({{< relref "/setup/quickstart/prereqs.md" >}})
 - [Get the ToDo List sample application]({{< relref "/setup/quickstart/get-todo-app.md" >}})